Aus Open, day 3 men’s roundup: Djokovic survives Tiafoe test; Fucsovics beats Wawrinka in thriller

 The Serb moved up a level in the third set, but so did Tiafoe as they traded blows until too many unforced errors ensured Djokovic took the set.
 They went shot-for-shot in the fourth until a glorious backhand gave Djokovic the crucial break for 4-3, with a frustrated Tiafoe slapped with a warning for swearing then double-faulting to hand the top seed the match.

-Wawrinka.
-35, struggled to match the intensity of Marton Fucsovics in the opening two sets but regrouped to stay in the fight.
+Wawrinka, 35, struggled to match the intensity of Marton Fucsovics in the opening two sets but regrouped to stay in the fight.

 On a scorching day, the 17th seed had three match points in the fifth set tiebreaker but blew them all, with the Hungarian reeling off five straight points for a famous 7-5, 6-1, 4-6, 2-6, 7-6 (11/9) win in just under four hours.